 Come up from the cold docks, down Blackpool Bay’s Main Street and by the old, creepy Athelard mansion with its weathered gargoyles silently screaming out to all that pass on the street.
-Keep going by the Old Museum and beyond the Gypsy Market with its smoky shops.
+Keep going by the Old Museum and beyond the Gypsy Market with its smoky shops and shady characters.
 If you keep zigzagging through town that way, you will eventually hit a short, nondescript street with no houses on it and a couple old–even pre-modern–gas lamps still installed down its middle.

 A curious individual may think to consult the Museum’s records and find out that the street is in fact called “Connecting Street”.
 But a deeper search will reveal that it was renamed such after a strange but devastating fire ravaged through it.